-Depending on the track and the degree programme you want to transition into there may be some additional required courses
+Depending on the specific programme you want to transition into there may be some additional required courses.

 In exceptional cases the Head of Theology may approve a personal programme of study in order to meet the requirements for the awarding of the degree.